kak2008/On-The-Map/README.md

 This app has two view controllers:
 - __Login View Controller__: - This view controller allows user to login either using Udacity or Facebook credentials.

 - __Map View Controller__: - This view controller will show map with drop pins of the other udacity users.

+- __Location List View Controller__: - This view controller will show details of the other udacity users postings in list format and when user tap on the cell, webpage will be opened accordingly.

+- __Information posting View Controller__: - This view controller will let user to post their location in the textfield and post weblink.

 - Application uses MapKit, UIKit.